MTSSamsioe/sanitas/README.md

     - If an invalig card number is entered an error message is shown below
     - If you press the "Submit" button an order is created in the database and the a purchase is added to stripe

+- Newsletter sign up
+    - Signup form from mailchimp has been tested that it stores the mail adress on our mailchimp account

 ### Validator testing

 ### Unfixed bugs